Tesco to announce supplier contract revamp, job cuts - Sunday Times

-LONDON British supermarket chain Tesco (TSCO.L) will on Thursday announce drastic changes to supplier contracts and job cuts to help rebuild its reputation after an accounting scandal and four profit warnings last year, the Sunday Times reported.
+LONDON Jan 4 British supermarket chain Tesco will on Thursday announce drastic changes to supplier contracts and job cuts to help rebuild its reputation after an accounting scandal and four profit warnings last year, the Sunday Times reported.

-Chief Executive Dave Lewis, who joined the supermarket in September from consumer goods company Unilever (ULVR.L), plans to scrap a complicated system of supplier contracts based on rebates and penalty fees, the paper said, citing senior sources.
+New chief executive Dave Lewis, who joined the supermarket in September from Unilever, plans to scrap a complicated system of supplier contracts based on rebates and penalty fees, the paper said, citing senior sources.

 Lewis is set to revamp supplier contracts by focusing on sales volumes, with higher sales leading to cuts in supplier prices, the newspaper said.